 Hon.
-Lorne Kusugak: Thank you, Mr. Speaker, The work around this is to ensure that we use as much of the money as we can and turn it into housing, beds, and doors for Nunavummiut, and in all these cases it is not to say....
-Many of them will still be having to utilize hotels and other accommodations.
-That seems to continue, but in terms of these units it was an opportunity that we saw, that instead of spending up to \$200,000 in finding other accommodations, the idea was to purchase these units and lease them out through the agreement and let the construction people stay in there.
-Then, when they are completed, they will be handed over to either the local housing association, or turn it into something that will benefit the community.
-This should not have a negative impact on the local hotels, and it would not cost the corporation any more money.
+Lorne Kusugak: Thank you, Mr. Speaker.
+The work around this is to ensure that we use as much of the money as we can and turn it into housing, into beds and doors for Nunavummiut.
+Many of them will still have to utilize hotels and other accommodations.
+That seems to continue, but in terms of these units, it was an opportunity that we saw, that instead of spending up to \$200,000 in finding other accommodations, the idea was to purchase these units and lease them out through the agreement and let the construction people stay in there, and then when they are completed, they will be handed over to either the local housing association or turn it into something that will benefit the community.
+This should not have a negative impact on the local hotels and it wouldn't cost the corporation any more money.
 Thank you, Mr. Speaker.